googlearchive/appengine-php-wordpress-starter-project/README.md

 4. Moves `wp-memcache/object-cache.php` to `wordpress/wp-content/`
 5. Moves the contents of `appengine-wordpress-plugin/` to `wordpress/wp-content/plugins/`

-You now need to run WordPress locally so you can install some important plugins. **The workflow for using WordPress plugins with App Engine is to install them locally first, then re-deploy your app.**

 ## Running WordPress locally

 Using MySQL, run `databasesetup.sql` to set up your local database.
 For a default installation (no root password)